-Discover the best hiking in the Enchantments, Washington
+Hiking in the Enchantments, Alpine Lakes Wilderness, Washington

-Just outside of Leavenworth, WA, is one of the nation’s most coveted outdoor recreation areas – the Enchantments, Alpine Lakes Wilderness.
-Hiking the Enchantments is often considered a bucket list trip for many outdoor enthusiasts and climbers.
+Just outside of Leavenworth, WA is one of the nation’s most coveted outdoor recreation areas – the Enchantments, Alpine Lakes Wilderness.
+Hiking the Enchantments is often considered a bucket list trip for many outdoor enthusiasts, backpackers, and climbers.

-Typically, most day hikes into the Enchantments Core are long (20+ miles) and involve a substantial amount of elevation gain (6,000+ feet).
-But they’re so worth it… However, there are other day hikes that are shorter, but may not reach the main “Core Enchantments” area.
+Typically, most day hikes into the Enchantments Core are long (20+ miles) and involve a substantial amount of elevation gain (6,000+ feet) but they’re so worth it.
+There are other shorter day hikes but they may not reach the main “Core Enchantments” area, which is regarded as the most spectacular scenery.

 Round trip mileage: 18 miles